wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/unattended.rst

           # curl -sO https://packages.wazuh.com/resources/wazuh_install.sh
           # curl -sO https://packages.wazuh.com/resources/config.yml

 #.
-Edit ``./config.yml`` and replace the node names and IP values with the corresponding names and IP addresses, including all the Wazuh server, the Wazuh indexer, and the Wazuh dashboard nodes.
+Edit ``./config.yml`` and replace the node names and IP values with the corresponding names and IP addresses.
+You need to do this for all the Wazuh server, the Wazuh indexer, and the Wazuh dashboard nodes.
 Add as many node fields as needed.

       .. code-block:: yaml